 SITE_BRANDING = "Example, Inc. Cloud"

-Changes the hyperlink of the theme’s logo, which normally redirects to
+Changes the hyperlink of the theme logo, which normally redirects to

 SITE_BRANDING_LINK = "http://example.com"

-Once your custom theme is ready, you can create a new container image that enables and uses your theme.
-Use a
+When your custom theme is ready, you can create a new container image that uses your theme.

 Save this file in your

-dockerfile to generate the new image, run the following command:
+Use the dockerfile to generate the new image:

-- This is usually the location of the container registry that the overcloud eventually pulls uses to pull images.
-In this instance, you will push this image to the undercloud’s container registry, so set this to the undercloud IP and port.
+- This is usually the location of the container registry that the overcloud eventually uses to pull images.
+In this instance, you push this image to the container registry of the undercloud, so set this to the undercloud IP and port.

 For consistency, this is usually the same name as the original container image followed by the name of your theme.
-In this case, it is
+In this instance, it is

 The tag for the image.
 Red Hat uses the

-releaselabels as a basis for this tag and it is usually a good idea to follow this convention.
+releaselabels as a basis for this tag.
 If you generate a new version of this image, increment the

-Push the resulting image to the undercloud’s container registry:
+Push the image to the container registry of the undercloud:

-If updating or upgrading Red Hat OpenStack Platform, you must reapply the theme to the new
+If you update or upgrade Red Hat OpenStack Platform, you must reapply the theme to the new

 horizon image and push a new version of the modified image to the undercloud.

-To use the resulting container image with your overcloud deployment, edit the environment file that contains the list of container image locations.
+To use the container image that you modified with your overcloud deployment, edit the environment file that contains the list of container image locations.
 This environment file is usually named

-DockerHorizonImage parameters to point to your modified container image.
-For example:
+DockerHorizonImageparameters to point to your modified container image:

 Save this new version of the

-The director provides a set of horizon parameters you can modify using environment files.
-You can also use the
+Director provides a set of dashboard parameters that you can modify with environment files.

-ExtraConfig hook to set Puppet hieradata.
+ExtraConfigparameter to set Puppet hieradata.
 For example, the default help URL points to https://access.redhat.com/documentation/en/red-hat-openstack-platform.
-You can modify this URL with the following environment file content:
+To modify this URL, use the following environment file content and replace the URL:

 parameter_defaults: ExtraConfig: horizon::help_url: "http://openstack.example.com"

-5.8.
-Deploying an overcloud with a customized Dashboard
+2.8.
+Deploying an overcloud with a customized dashboard

-To deploy the overcloud with your dashboard customizations, include the following environment files:
+To deploy the overcloud with your dashboard customizations, include the following environment files in the

 - The environment file with your modified container image locations.